Pumpkin Spice is So Nice! Or is It?

 What drew me to Ashley’s recipe was the ease of the slow cooker.
 She also explains how to substitute a dark rich coffee and opt to use diary-free and vegan ingredients.
 It’s delicious, easy and you can fridge it afterward or have it party ready.

-Her recipe includes pumpkin purée, pumpkin spice (which usually contains the ingredients I listed above or make your own 👆), real cinnamon and natural maple syrup, which also has a load of health benefits.
+Her recipe includes pumpkin puree and pumpkin spice.
+Pumpkin spice usually has the ingredients I listed above, or you can make your own 👆.
+It also contains real cinnamon and natural maple syrup, which has a load of health benefits.

 Ashley’s all natural crockpot recipe is brain boosting and healthy while tasting delicious!